+• •

+Name: Date:

-Name:Date Evaluator:
+Evaluator:

-Directions: Please use the following numbers to rate the individual on each disposition based on the following scale by marking the corresponding number in the cell.
-Please note that italicized constructs are further explained in the technical manual.
-Indicators for each disposition are found in the cells.
-Scores for each of the nine dispositions will be averaged to calculate an overall composite score.
-Lastly, please add comments to support ratings as needed.
+marking the corresponding number in the cell.
+Please no nd in the cells.
+Scores for each of the nine dispositions will be

-- 0-Needs Improvement: minimal evidence of understanding and commitment to the disposition - 1-Developing: some evidence of understanding and commitment to the disposition - 2-Meets Expectations: considerable evidence of understanding and commitment to the disposition
+0-Needs Improvement: minimal evidence of unde erstanding and commitment to the disposition

+2-Meets Expectations: considerable evidence of understanding and commitment to the disposition

-Disposition Associated Indicators 1.
-Demonstrates Needs Improvement Developing Meets Expectations Effective Oral Communication Skills □ Does not consistently Demonstrates strong Demonstrates professional demonstrate oral communication skills professional oral professional oral as evidenced by using communication skills as communication skills as appropriate language, evidenced by using evidenced by making grammar, and word appropriate language, major errors in choice for the learning grammar, and word choice for the learning language, grammar, environment, yet makes and word choice some common and environment noticeable errors П □ Varies oral □ Does not vary oral Strives to vary oral communication as communication to communication as motivate students as evidenced of some evidenced by evidenced by students demonstrating a encouraging lack of participation participatory behaviors monotone voice with visible lack of student participation Choice of vocabulary is Occasionally uses Communicates at an either too difficult or vocabulary that is either age appropriate level as too simplistic too difficult or too simplistic evidenced by explaining content specific vocabulary
+Disposition Associated Indicators Demonstrates Effective Oral Communication Skills Needs Improvement 0 Developing 1 Meets Expectations 2 Does not consistently demonstrate professional oral communication skills as evidenced by making major errors in language, grammar, and word choice Demonstrates professional oral communication skills as evidenced by using appropriate language, grammar, and word choice for the learning environment, yet makes some common and noticeable errors Demonstrates strong professional oral communication skills as evidenced by using appropriate language, grammar, and word choice for the learning environment Does not vary oral communication to motivate students as evidenced by monotone voice with visible lack of student participation Strives to vary oral communication as evidenced of some students demonstrating a lack of participation □ Varies oral communication as evidenced by encouraging participatory behaviors ☐ Choice of vocabulary is either too difficult or too simplistic Occasionally uses vocabulary that is either too difficult or too simplistic ☐ Communicates at an age appropriate level as evidenced by explaining content specific vocabulary

 Disposition Associated Indicators 2.
-Demonstrates Effective Written Communication Skills Needs Improvement 0 Developing 1 Meets Expectations 2 Communicates in tones that are harsh or negative as evidenced by fostering negative responses Communicates respectfully and positively but with some detectable negative undertones, evidenced by unproductive responses Communicates respectfully and positively with all stakeholders as evidenced by fostering conventional responses Demonstrates major spelling and grammar errors or demonstrates ☐ Demonstrates common errors in spelling and grammar ☐ Demonstrates precise spelling and grammar frequent common mistakes
+Demonstrates Meets Expectations Needs Improvement Developing Effective Written 0 1 Communication Skills Communicates in tones Communicates respectfully Communicates that are harsh or and positively but with some respectfully and positively negative as evidenced detectable negative with all stakeholders as by fostering negative undertones, evidenced by evidenced by fostering responses unproductive responses conventional responses Demonstrates major Demonstrates common Demonstrates precise spelling and grammar errors in spelling and spelling and grammar errors or demonstrates grammar frequent common mistakes MISTARCS

 Disposition Associated Indicators 3.
-Demonstrates professionalism Danielson: 4f; InTASC: 9(o) Needs Improvement 0 Developing 1 Meets Expectations 2 Does not respond to communications and does not submit all assignments Delayed response to communications and late submission of assignments Responds promptly to communications and submits all assignments ☐ Fails to exhibit punctuality and/or attendance ☐ Not consistently punctual and/or has absences Consistently exhibits punctuality and attendance Crosses major boundaries of ethical standards of practice ☐ Crosses minor boundaries of ethical standards of practice ☐ Maintains professional boundaries of ethical standards of practice Divulges inappropriate personal life issues at the classroom/workplace as evidenced by uncomfortable responses from others Occasionally divulges inappropriate personal life issues into the classroom/workplace, but this is kept to a minimum ☐ Keeps inappropriate personal life issues out of classroom/workplace ☐ Functions as a group member with no participation Functions as a collaborative group member as evidenced by minimal levels of participation towards productive outcomes or monopolizes conversation ☐ Functions as a collaborative group member as evidenced by high levels of participation towards productive outcomes
+Demonstrates Needs Improvement Developing Meets Expectations professionalism Danielson: 4f; InTASC: 9(o) ☐ Does not respond to Delayed response to $\square$ Responds promptly to communications and communications and late communications and does not submit all submission of assignments submits all assignments assignments ☐ Fails to exhibit Not consistently punctual Consistently exhibits punctuality and/or and/or has absences punctuality and attendance attendance Crosses major Crosses minor boundaries of Maintains professional ethical standards of practice boundaries of ethical boundaries of ethical standards of practice standards of practice Divulges inappropriate Occasionally divulges Keeps inappropriate personal life issues at inappropriate personal life personal life issues out of the issues into the classroom/workplace classroom/workplace classroom/workplace, but as evidenced by this is kept to a minimum uncomfortable responses from others Functions as a group Functions as a collaborative Functions as a member with no group member as evidenced collaborative group participation by minimal levels of member as evidenced by participation towards high levels of productive outcomes or participation towards productive outcomes monopolizes conversation